On the Service Rate Region of Reed-Muller Codes: Proof of Theorem

 Since all these recovery sets share the first node, the total demand allocated to this node cannot exceed 1 (i.e., 100\% utilization).
 Therefore, we have:

 Let \( B \) represent the total remaining demand for all \( \mathbf{e}_j \):

 These remaining demands must be served by recovery sets of size at least \( 2^{r+1} - 2^{\ell} \ge 2^{\ell}\).
-To minimize the total capacity used, we need all such recovery sets have exactly size \( 2^{r+1} - 2^{\ell} \), and maximize the amount of demand served by recovery sets of size $2^{\ell}$, i.e., Eq.~\eqref{eq:min_allocate} to hold.
+To minimize the total capacity used, we need all such recovery sets have exactly size \( 2^{r+1} - 2^{\ell} \) (as small as possible), and maximize the amount of demand served by recovery sets of size $2^{\ell}$, i.e.,~\eqref{eq:min_allocate} to hold.
 Therefore:

 Solving for \( B \):

 Combining the bounds on \( \lambda_{j,1} \) and \( B \), we obtain:

 Thus, the upper bound is established: